Publius Quinctilius Varus: Governor of Germania

 Between 10 BC and 6 AD, Tiberius, his brother Drusus, Lucius Domitius Ahenobarbus, and Germanicus conducted long campaigns in Germania, the area north of the upper Danube and east of the Rhine, in an attempt at achieving a further major expansion of the Roman Empire together with a shortening of its frontier line.
 They subdued several Germanic tribes, such as the Cherusci.
 In 6 AD, Tiberius declared Germania pacified, and Varus was appointed to govern it.
 Tiberius, who would later rule as emperor, left the region to suppress the Great Illyrian Revolt.
 Augustus made Publius Quinctilius Varus the first "officially appointed" governor of the newly created Roman province of Germania in 7 AD.

 Battle of the Teutoburg Forest (AD 9)

 In September of 9 AD, Varus was preparing to leave his summer headquarters in Vetera (modern day Xanten, Germany) and march three legions – the Seventeenth, Eighteenth, and Nineteenth – to Moguntiacum (modern day Mainz).
 News arrived from the Germanic prince Arminius, a Roman citizen and leader of an auxiliary cavalry unit, of a growing revolt in an area of the Rhine to the west.
 Ignoring a warning from Segestes not to trust Arminius, Varus followed Arminius' lead.
+Segestes and Arminius had publicly quarrelled, and so Varus had reasonable doubt regarding the accusations against Arminius.